8 minute read

 Didn’t Facebook announce they were introducing Business Profiles?
 Can we use those?

-If and when this feature is widely available to charities, we’ll update you about it – sign up to Digital Charity Lab emails to get our ezine and other updates.
+If and when proper work profiles are widely available to charities, we’ll update you about it – sign up to Digital Charity Lab emails to get our ezine and other updates.

 But we really want to keep work and personal use of Facebook separate, and our charity wants us to as well